-OBEC - MONO Champion Cup, held by Mono Group and the Office of the Basic Education Commission (OBEC), was a basketball competition for students to win the championship in reginal and national levels.
-Being held for the second year, the program was held between May 3 and July 10, 2018.
-The competition of a total of 57 provinces was divided into 6 classes, male and female age 14, 16, and 18.
-The objective of this program was to support and increase the potential of Thai children and enable them to move to professional basketball leagues in the future.
+OBEC - MONO Champion Cup held by Mono Group and the Office of the Basic Education Commission (OBEC), was the basketball competition for students to win Thailand championship.
+Being held for the third year, the program was held between June 4 and September 22, 2019.
+The competition of a total of 77 provinces from 5 regions was divided into 6 classes, male and female age 14, 16, and 18.
+The objective of this program was to support and increase the potential of Thai children in basketball.